 At one point or another, most of us have been told something along the lines of “you reap what you sow” or “you get out of it what you put into it.”
-A lot of people are capable of doing a good job but only a small percentage actually go above and beyond on a consistent basis.
-In fact, according to research done by Harvard and MIT, only 3-5% of most staff members can be named as high potential employees.
-Here is a playbook of how to utilize and motivate those key employees.
+Many people are capable of doing a good job, but only a small percentage consistently go above and beyond.
+In fact, according to research done by Harvard and MIT, only 3-5% of staff members can be named as high-potential employees.

 Plan Resources Ahead of Time